wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/mods-avoid.md

 ### Increased Wasteland Spawns

-Causes save bloat due to using the ### PlaceAtMe### function.
-I recommend [Mojave Wildlife](https://www.nexusmods.com/newvegas/mods/64638) (I recommend the ### Vanilla No Chanced Spawns Version### version, though any version will work) and [The Living Desert](https://www.nexusmods.com/newvegas/mods/64623) (already in the guide) instead.
+Causes save bloat due to using the **PlaceAtMe** function.

 ### True Wasteland Economy

 Incredibly script-heavy, will cause save bloat and deteriorate performance over time.
-I recommend [Economy Overhaul](https://www.nexusmods.com/newvegas/mods/62899) or [New Vegas Improved Economy](https://www.nexusmods.com/newvegas/mods/71604) instead.
+Moreover, TTW already overhauls the economy, so no mod is needed here.

 ### DUST